tachyon-beep/comfyui-simplefeed/README.md

   - **Black:** Inactive when only a single image is present.
   - **Grey:** Navigate between images.
   - **Orange:** Indicates the end of the feed; wraps to the start.
-- **Close Mechanism:** Exit the lightbox by clicking outside the image or buttons.

 ## Installation